xuxuehua/xuxuehua.github.io/content/Linux/vnc.md

 Copy these commands to the service file.
-Our service will simply call the startup script above with the user **vnc**.
+Our service will simply call the startup script above with the user vnc

 /lib/systemd/system/myvncserver.service